haleyru/Hockey-Team-Application/README.md

 I have chosen to give the QualifiedTeams class a robust design, where the TeamAlreadyExistsException is thrown if the user tries to add a team with an already existing team name.
 Cases of where the exception is thrown and where it is not thrown has been tested in QualifiedTeamsTest.

 ## Phase 4: Task 3:
 If I had more time to refactor, I would maybe refactor each of the listener classes into a single listener class to keep all button configurations together.
-The relationship between the model classes should not change, however there may be a nicer way refactor everything else (that I can't think of).
+The relationship between the model classes should not change, however there may be a nicer way refactor the gui package (that I can't think of).